 There are five machine maintenance types: preventative maintenance, predictive maintenance, corrective maintenance, routine maintenance, and emergency maintenance.
 Each of these types is essential—but ideally, you’ll be able to avoid corrective and emergency maintenance by scheduling predictive, preventative, and routine service for your equipment.

-Here’s a bit more about each of these types of maintenance.
+Here’s a bit more about each of these types of machine maintenance.

 1. Preventative maintenance